 - The Fisher International MBA Program was again recognized by the Aspen Institute as one of the world’s Top 100 MBA programs integrating social and environmental stewardship, coming in at number 33 in the 2011-2012 edition of the Aspen Institute’s biennial Beyond Grey Pinstripes survey.
 Since 2003, the Fisher program has consistently been ranked by the Aspen Institute as one of the world’s leading socially responsible MBA programs.

-- In a feature story on Radio Free Europe in March, 2010 about the unique and exciting careers of high level interpretation professionals, it is mentioned that a good number of UN interpretors and translators have graduated from the "highly respected Monterey Institute of International Studies."
+- A feature story on Radio Free Europe in March, 2010 about the unique and exciting careers of high level interpretation professionals mentioned that a good number of UN interpreters and translators have graduated from the "highly respected Middlebury Institute of International Studies."